praveensplayground/audiobook-user-churn-prediction/README.md

 # Audiobook churn prediction

-This project involves forecasting whether an audiobook user will retain or churn.
+This project involves forecasting whether an audiobook user will be able to retain or churn from a vendor company.
 Data comes from an unspecified audiobook vendor.
 This repository contains a well-commented jupyter notebook that walks along the path of prediction process.
 This involves 5 stepe:

 1. Introduction